 Am I getting a little set in my ways or is this a case of rumination?
 And no, there is no rum associated with rumination.

-On the Cost of Gas versus the Cost of Oil
+On the Price of Oil versus the Price of Gasoline........

 Over the years, I have often compared the financial decisions of governments with my personal financial decisions.
 Although there is the difference of scale, I believe that the fundamentals are the same.